JacopoPan/a-minimalist-guide/Part3-Using-AirSim.md

 T           Toggle trace line
 Backspace   Reset everything
 ```
-When starting an environment with a car (you answered "Yes" to the prompt), the arrows key can be used to drive it
+When starting an environment with a car (i.e., you answered "Yes" to the prompt), the arrows keys can be used to drive it

-Use the `-ResX=num_x_pixels -ResY=num_y_pixels -windowed` options to set your preferred resolution
+Use `-ResX=num_x_pixels -ResY=num_y_pixels -windowed` to set your preferred resolution
 ```
 $ ./Africa_001.sh  -ResX=640 -ResY=480 -windowed
 ```
-UE 4.24 uses Vulkan drivers which can take up more GPU memory.
-If you get memory allocation errors, you can switch to OpenGL with
+UE4.24 uses Vulkan drivers and ir can take up more GPU memory; if you get memory allocation errors, switch to OpenGL with
 ```
 $ ./Africa_001.sh  -ResX=640 -ResY=480 -windowed -opengl
 ```
-Note: the `TrapCam` environment is a quite complex one and it can take a few minutes to load: it simulates flora and fauna (see [this paper](https://arxiv.org/pdf/1904.05916.pdf)) and it includes an interactive interface to to adjust their configuration
+Note: the `TrapCam` environment is a quite complex one and it can take a few minutes to load: it simulates flora and fauna (see [this paper](https://arxiv.org/pdf/1904.05916.pdf)) and it includes an interactive interface to adjust their configuration

 ### Customize a simulation through `settings.json`

-The very first time you run AirSim, it will create file ` ~/Documents/AirSim/settings.json` with the following lines:
+The **first time you run AirSim**, file ` ~/Documents/AirSim/settings.json` will be created/initialized with
 ```
 {
   "SeeDocsAt": "https://github.com/Microsoft/AirSim/blob/master/docs/settings.md",
   "SettingsVersion": 1.2
 }
 ```
-`settings.json` will be loaded everytime you load the AirSim plugin (e.g., running precompiled binaries or pressing "Play" in the UE4 Editor)
+`settings.json` will be loaded everytime you load the AirSim plugin (i.e., running precompiled binaries or pressing "Play" in the UE4Editor)

 `settings.json` can be used to configure many world's, vehicles', and cameras' parameters⁠—a complete list is provided [here](https://github.com/Microsoft/AirSim/blob/master/docs/settings.md)